smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #32 - First and Last

-Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.
+Write an SQL statement that determines the most and least experienced spaceman by their job description.

 | Spaceman ID | Job Description | Mission Count |
 |-------------|-----------------|---------------|